Bira/octopus-carnival/projects/mm-4e.md

 Monster Vault supplement, so I figured I couldn't really read one book without also reading the other.
 And so here we are!

-In an uncommon move for this blog, I'm posting my comments first on an RPG.net thread, and here with some delay (plus text corrections and illustrations).
-This is what we have so far on the blog:
+I posted these entries first on an RPG.net thread, and here with some delay (plus text corrections and illustrations).
+It took 1 year and 4 months to finish posting all the entries in the forum, and around 2 years and 2 months to finish posting them here.
+Below you can see links for all the related posts.

 - [Introduction][1]: Introduces the project and discusses the damage bug I mentioned above, as well as how to fix it for older monsters.